Ke'Bryan Hayes Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 26th in the league with a collective 8.1 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective eight K/9, the third-worst in the league.

-- The Cardinals have a 4.62 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Cardinals have the 23rd-ranked team ERA among all MLB pitching staffs (4.64).

-- Cardinals pitchers combine to allow 127 home runs (one per game), the least in baseball.
+- Cardinals pitchers combine to allow 128 home runs (one per game), the fewest in baseball.

-- The righty's most recent appearance came on Thursday against the New York Mets, when he threw six innings, surrendering three earned runs while allowing four hits.
+- The Cardinals will send Thompson (2-5) out for his third start of the season.

-- In 16 games this season, the 41-year-old has put up an 8.42 ERA and 5.1 strikeouts per nine innings, while allowing a batting average of .362 to opposing batters.
+- In his most recent time out on Saturday, the left-hander threw five innings against the New York Mets, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.